 - Fraser Suites Le Claridge Champs-Elysees

 - Les Jardins de la Villa, and

 There’s no doubt that Paris is one of those few cities in the world that are best seen and enjoyed by foot.
 And if you are perhaps visiting Paris with kids that are a bit older, I’m sure that you will probably make the most out of being able to walk around.

 But because you’re traveling to Paris with a baby, you might also need other modes of transport.

 Riding the Metro is certainly the quickest and easiest way to get around.
 Tickets are readily available at the machine in each station.

-It’s important to note that a baby car seat isn’t a must in taxis, but are a must in personal vehicles so you should make plans and get one if you’re going to hire a car.
+It’s important to note that a baby car seat isn’t a must in taxis, but they are a must in personal vehicles.
+So you should make plans to get one if you’re going to hire a car.

-Buses are another better way of getting around Paris.
+Buses are another better way of getting around Paris with a baby.
 Taking a bus is actually easier than taking Metro as you’ll be allowed to roll in your stroller and so you should consider them, especially if you are hell-bent on carrying a stroller.